percona/portal-doc/docs/advisors/checks/mongo-high-connections.md

 -  **Batch jobs**

-   There might be regular batch jobs running which increase the number of connections and also the resource utilization.
-Additionally, you can verify the kind of operations used by running the mongostats command.
+   Regular batch jobs increase the number of connections and impact resource utilization.
+Additionally, you can verify the kind of operations used by running the **mongostats** command.

 -  **Poorly optimized queries**